 The presence of cardiac symptoms and/or de-novo ECG changes offer a greater diagnostic yield to detect cardiac inflammation in comparison to offering a mandatory CMR, irrespective of symptomatology or ECG findings.

-Despite a different approach, our prevalence of inflammatory cardiac sequalae (2.9%) is similar to data from North America.
+Despite a different approach, our prevalence of inflammatory cardiac sequalae (2.9%) following COVID infection is similar to data reported in North American professional and collegiate athletes.

-This approach is a cheap and pragmatic method of identifying athletes with sub-clinical myocarditis in a setting where serial cardiac assessments including ECGs are conducted on an annual basis and may also be applicable to athletes playing at the grass-roots level.
+Our approach is a cheap and pragmatic method of identifying athletes with sub-clinical myocarditis in a setting where serial cardiac assessments including ECGs are conducted on an annual basis and may also be applicable to athletes playing at the grass-roots level.

 Introduction